simdjson/simdjson/doc/ondemand_design.md

     }
 ```

-### Benefits of the On Demand Approach
+### Benefits of the On-Demand Approach

-We expect that the On Demand approach has many of the performance benefits of the schema-based approach, while providing a flexibility that is similar to that of the DOM-based approach.
+We expect that the On-Demand approach has many of the performance benefits of the schema-based approach, while providing a flexibility that is similar to that of the DOM-based approach.

 * Faster than DOM in some cases.
 Reduced memory usage.
 * Straightforward, programmer-friendly interface (arrays and objects).
 * Highly expressive, beyond deserialization and pointer queries: many tasks can be accomplished with little code.

-### Limitations of the On Demand Approach
+### Limitations of the On-Demand Approach

-The On Demand approach has some limitations:
+The On-Demand approach has some limitations:

 * Because it operates in streaming mode, you only have access to the current element in the JSON document.
 Furthermore, the document is traversed in order so the code is sensitive to the order of the JSON nodes in the same manner as an event-based approach (e.g., SAX).
 (The one exception to this is field lookup, which is more *performant* when the order of lookups matches the order of fields in the document, but which will still work with out-of-order fields, with a performance hit.)
-* The On Demand approach is less safe than DOM: we only validate the components of the JSON document that are used and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.
+* The On-Demand approach is less safe than DOM: we only validate the components of the JSON document that are used and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.
 Are you fine ingesting a large JSON document that starts with well formed JSON but ends with invalid JSON content?

 There are currently additional technical limitations which we expect to resolve in future releases of the simdjson library:

 * The simdjson library offers runtime dispatching which allows you to compile one binary and have it run at full speed on different processors, taking advantage of the specific features of the processor.
-The On Demand API has limited runtime dispatch support.
-Under x64 systems, to fully benefit from the On Demand API, we recommend that you compile your code for a specific processor.
+The On-Demand API has limited runtime dispatch support.
+Under x64 systems, to fully benefit from the On-Demand API, we recommend that you compile your code for a specific processor.
 E.g., if your processor supports AVX2 instructions, you should compile your binary executable with AVX2 instruction support (by using your compiler's commands).
-If you are sufficiently technically proficient, you can implement runtime dispatching within your application, by compiling your On Demand code for different processors.
+If you are sufficiently technically proficient, you can implement runtime dispatching within your application, by compiling your On-Demand code for different processors.
 * There is an initial phase which scans the entire document quickly, irrespective of the size of the document.
 We plan to break this phase into distinct steps for large files in a future release as we have done with other components of our API (e.g., `parse_many`).

-### Applicability of the On Demand Approach
+### Applicability of the On-Demand Approach

-At this time we recommend the On Demand API in the following cases:
+At this time we recommend the On-Demand API in the following cases:

 1. The 64-bit hardware (CPU) used to run the software is known at compile time.
 If you need runtime dispatching because you cannot be certain of the hardware used to run your software, you will be better served with the core simdjson API.
 (This only applies to x64 (AMD/Intel).
 On 64-bit ARM hardware, runtime dispatching is unnecessary.)
 2. The used parts of JSON files do not need to be validated and the layout of the nodes follows a strict JSON dialect.
 If you are receiving JSON from other systems, you might be better served with core simdjson API as it fully validates the JSON inputs and allows you to navigate through the document at will.
 3. Speed and efficiency are of the utmost importance.
-Keep in mind that the core simdjson API is highly efficient so adopting the On Demand API is not necessary for high efficiency.
+Keep in mind that the core simdjson API is highly efficient so adopting the On-Demand API is not necessary for high efficiency.
 4. As a developer, you value a clean, flexible and maintainable API.

-Good applications for the On Demand API might be:
+Good applications for the On-Demand API might be:

 * You are working from pre-existing large JSON files that have been vetted.
 You expect them to be well formed according to a known JSON dialect and to have a consistent layout.
 For example, you might be doing biomedical research or machine learning on top of static data dumps in JSON.
 * Both the generation and the consumption of JSON data is within your system.
 Your team controls both the software that produces the JSON and the software the parses it, your team knows and control the hardware.
 Thus you can fully test your system.